Farazulhaque/PGDAC-CDAC/README.md

  -->
 # PGDAC-CDAC

-This repository contains all the files used in Post Graduate Diploma in Advance Computing course.
+This repository contains all the files used in Post Graduate Diploma in Advance Computing course (Batch - September 2021).

 ## Subjects